-A change of assessment can be appealed within 28 days of the decision being upon notification being made to the child support registrar of your objection.
-Failure to notify of your objection within this timeframe can result in a refusal of the register to consider your objection.
+A change of assessment can be appealed within 28 days of the decision being upon notification being made to the Child Support Registrar of your objection.
+Failure to notify of your objection within this timeframe, can result in a refusal of the Registrar to consider your objection.

 Your notice of objection must address the reasons why you consider the decision to be incorrect and should be supported with further evidence.
 A failure to produce sufficient evidence could result in the registrar rejecting your objection.